Moovly/wordpress-plugin/readme.txt

 and re-activating this should solve it.
 This is also not unique to our plugin, but rather with more JavaScript heavy plugins like ours.

+= Does this work with Gutenberg
+Yes it does.
+It should work with any editor in theory, but some third-party editors strip [] or "" tags, which is vital for shortcodes in general.
+Ones that do this, are therefore not supported with the visual editor, but you can always resort to the code editor, which will allow you to put the shortcode in.

 == Changelog ==

+= 1.0.100 =

+* Fixed a bug where some WordPress themes broke the post-code shortcode by not setting the height of the HTML element correctly.

 = 1.0.95 =